aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 more - in my opinion - pleasant notation: more regular, more like a set of assembly instructions.
 It is only a matter of aesthetics, though.

-The code itself is a more redundant then it needs, but I wanted to show clear and very simple path of doing things.
+The code itself is more redundant than it needs, but I wanted to show clear and very simple way of doing things.
 Those, interested in detailed emulation of real HW behaviour should take a look at notes in `More accurate emulation`_

 ADC
 -------------------------------------------------------------------------------
-In following code is visually divided on two (or four for 16-bit operations) adders, responsible for operation on 4-bit values.
-It is clearly visible from masks and arguments in particular steps: ``0x000f`` means *lowest 4bit nybble*, ``0x00f0`` means *next nybble* and so on, through ``0x0f00`` to ``0xf000``.
+Following code is visually divided on two adders (or four for 16-bit operations), responsible for operation on 4-bit values.
+It is clearly visible from masks and arguments in particular (described above) steps: ``0x000f`` means *lowest 4bit nybble*, ``0x00f0`` means *next nybble* and so on, through ``0x0f00`` to ``0xf000``.

 The same is with carry calculation or decimal correction, when ``0x0006`` is added (or subtracted) from lowest nybble, then ``0x0060`` on next and so on.